 These events are part of the Spring 2019 season.

 Eight-year-old Asad is a Somalian refugee whose mother was murdered in front of him.
 Now living in Ethiopia, he has a brilliant head for business and he goes in search of new opportunities abroad.

-A Man of Good Hope is the latest work from award-winning South African theatre company Isango Ensemble.
-Isango has won worldwide acclaim for vibrant productions that reimagine the classics in inventive new contexts – previous productions include U-Carmen eKhayelitsha, The Magic Flute – Impempe Yomlingo and A Christmas Carol – Ikrismas Kherol.
+Award-winning South African theatre company Isango Ensemble has won worldwide acclaim for vibrant productions that reimagine the classics in inventive new contexts.
+Previous productions include U-Carmen eKhayelitsha, The Magic Flute – Impempe Yomlingo and A Christmas Carol – Ikrismas Kherol.
 For A Man of Good Hope they turn to the true story of a Somali refugee’s journey through Africa, as told in Jonny Steinberg’s 2015 book.

 Asad Abdullahi was eight years old when his mother was murdered in front of him.
 He fled war-torn Mogadishu and journeyed through Africa in search of a better life, eventually finding his way to the outskirts of Johannesburg – but his troubles didn't stop there.

 Isango re-creates Asad’s journey through a colourful score drawn from music of different African traditions; its cast of artists, from different stages in their careers, tell his story of unfailing hope in the face of incredible odds.